akumarb2010/creditcard-customer-churn-prediction/README.md

 Banks marketing teams invest a large amount of money for acquiring new credit card customers by launching lots of campaigns and offers, so it's crucial to retain existing customers.

-Effective predictive ML models enables the business to pro-actively identify the risk of customer churn and provide any required offers to prevent customer churn.
+Effective predictive ML models enables the business to pro-actively identify the risk of customer attrition and provide any required offers to prevent customer attrition.

 ### 1.1 Business Problem Statement

 Identify the customers, who are likely to stop using credit card services
 - Understand driving factors of churn
-- Suggest strategic retention approaches to banks in order to prevent the churn
+- Suggest strategic retention approaches to banks in order to prevent the customer attrition

 ### 1.2 Objective

 The goal of this project is to develop predictive machine learning model to predict credit card customer churn
-- Identify the features which impact the customer churn
+- Identify the features which impacts the customer churn
-- Build predictive model to accurately classify the likely hood of churn or continuity of service
+- Build predictive model to accurately classify the likely hood of customer attrition

 ### 1.3 Expected Results
 - Analyze and identify patterns for churn driving factors
-- Compare the various model performances and achieve highly effective predictor model for credit card customer churn
+- Compare the various model performances and achieve highly accurate predictive model for credit card customer churn
 - The resulted model should serve the business to proactively identify and retain customers
 - Translate insights into actionable business recommendations